aspriggle/aspriggle/README.md

 #GirlyCoder #FaithInTech #ChristianCoder #PinkCodePassion #CodeWithHeart💖

+## Interests
+- Showcasing Women in Technology
+- Faith in Tech
+- Secure and Accessible Code
+- Midsize tech solutions

+## Education
-Professionally, I'm a dedicated software development student at Dakota County Technical College, set to graduate in Spring 2025 with an Associate of Applied Science (AAS) in Software Development and a PC Technician Certificate.
-My coursework has equipped me with a robust understanding of operating systems, networking, database systems, IT security, web programming, Java, data structures, and computer forensics.
+I'm a dedicated software development student at Dakota County Technical College, set to graduate in Spring 2025 with an Associate of Applied Science (AAS) in Software Development and a PC Technician Certificate.
+My coursework has equipped me with a robust understanding of:

+- Operating systems
+- Networking
+- Database systems (SQL)
+- IT security
+- Web programming
+- Java
+- Data structures
+- Computer forensics